AmberWilkie/fundamentals-workshop/functions.md

   // some code will run here
 }
 ```
 means that a FizzBuzz object can do count.
-Any function we create using ```FizzBuzz.prototype.functionName``` can be done by a Person object.
+Any function we create using ```FizzBuzz.prototype.functionName``` can be done by a FizzBuzz object.
 ```
 player = new FizzBuzz();
 player.count(3);
 => undefined
 ```
-but note! it doesn't thrown an error, we just didn't tell the function "count" to do anything.
+but note! it doesn't throw an error, we just didn't tell the function "count" to do anything.
 There's nothing to return, so it's undefined.